asbru-cm/asbru-cm/doc/Manual/Connections/SSH.md

 Remote Macros have the same principle as the [Global Remote Commands](../Preferences/RemoteCommands.md)

-!!! note " "
+!!! note
-    But this commands will show on the popup menu for this connection only, and no others.
+    This commands will show on the popup menu for this connection only, and no others.

 ## Local Macros

 Local Macros have the same principle as the [Global Local Commands](../Preferences/LocalCommands.md)

-!!! note " "
+!!! note
-    But this commands will show on the popup menu for this connection only, and no others.
+    This commands will show on the popup menu for this connection only, and no others.

 ## User Variables

 This have the same principle as the [Global Variables](../Preferences/GlobalVariables.md)

+!!! note
-But will be available only for this particular connection.
+    Will be available only for this particular connection.

 ## Terminal Options